Bragado/RedReader/esofDocs/Software Evolution.md

 #### 9.*"Automate Tests"*

 Automated testing makes development efficient and can be executed with much less effort than manual tests.
-Automating tests for codebase makes development more predictable and less risky.
+Automating tests for the codebase makes development more predictable and less risky.
 RedReader features about 28,000 lines of code, with only 245 (<1.0%) test code lines, and assert density below the recommended 5%.

 #### 10.*"Write Clean Code"*